mslhii/FBTextOnly/README.md

 # FBTextOnly
 Adaptation from Twitter SMS only project to Facebook.
 But built from the ground up again, UI and everything.

-ThDead project.
+ThiDead project.
 I am not going to work on this project any longer due to work commitments.

 FB SMS API:
 <br/>